 The functional currencies of our foreign operations are deemed to be the local country's currency.
 Assets and liabilities of our international subsidiaries are translated at their respective period-end exchange rates, and revenues and expenses are translated at average currency exchange rates for the period.
-The resulting balance sheet translation adjustments are included in Other comprehensive income (loss) and are reflected as a separate component of Stockholders' equity.
+The resulting balance sheet translation adjustments are included in other comprehensive income (loss) and are reflected as a separate component of stockholders' equity.

-Foreign currency transaction gains and losses are recorded in General and administrative expenses in the Consolidated Statements of Operations.
+Foreign currency transaction gains and losses are recorded in general and administrative expenses in the consolidated statements of operations.
 These gains and losses relate primarily to receivables and payables that are not denominated in the functional currency of the subsidiary they relate to.
-Net foreign currency transaction losses were not significant for the year ended March 31, 2022.
-We recognized net foreign currency transaction losses of \$1,918 and gains of \$355 in the years ended March 31, 2021 and 2020, respectively.
+We recognized net foreign currency transaction losses of \$1,163 in the year ended March 31, 2023, insignificant losses in the year ended March 31, 2022, and losses of \$1,918 in the year ended March 31, 2021.